-Pros Amount per year 1) Bachelor of Science in Environmental Engineering (BSc.
-EE) 2) Bachelor of Science in Environmental Science and Management (BSc.
+Prog gramme Amount per vear 1) Bachelor of Science in Environmental Engineering (BSc.
+EE) y 2) Bachelor of Science in Environmental Science and Management (BSc.
 ESM) 3) Bachelor of Science in Municipal and Industrial Services Engineering (BSc.
-MISE) 4) Bachelor of Architecture (B. Arch) Tabattoo 5) Bachelor of Science in Interior Design (BSc.
-ID) $1 \sin (1, 100, 000)$ 6) Bachelor of Science in Landscape Architecture (BSc.
+MISE) 4) Bachelor of Architecture (B. Arch) Tshs 1,100,000 5) Bachelor of Science in Interior Design (BSc.
+ID) (locals) 6) Bachelor of Science in Landscape Architecture (BSc.
 LA) (locals) 7) Bachelor of Science in Geomatics (BSc.
-Gm) d . - a a 8) Bachelor of Science in Information Systems Management (BSc.
-ISM) \$1,500 9) Bachelor of Science in Geographical Information Systems and Remote (foreigners) Sensing (BSc.
-GIS & RS) 10) Bachelor of Science in Environmental Laboratory Science and Technology (BSc ELST) 11) Bachelor of Science in Computer Systems and Networks (BSc CSN) 1) Bachelor of Science in Urban and Regional Planning (BSc.
+Gm) \$1,500 8) Bachelor of Science in Information Systems Management (BSc.
+ISM) (foreigners) 9) Bachelor of Science in Geographical Information Systems and Remote (IOICIGIICIS) Sensing (BSc.
+GIS & RS) 10) Bachelor of Science in Environmental Laboratory Science and Technology (BSc ELST) Be dedag of Science in Computer Systems on d Nationsky (DSa CSN) 11) Bachelor of Science in Computer Systems and Networks (BSc CSN) 1) Bachelor of Science in Urban and Regional Planning (BSc.
 URP) 2) Bachelor of Science in Regional Development Planning (BSc.
 RDP) 3) Bachelor of Science in Housing Infrastructure Planning (BSc.
 HIP) 4) Bachelor of Arts in Economics (BA.
 Econ.)
-Tabatana 5) Bachelor of Arts in Community and Development Studies (BA.
-CDS) $1 \sin (1,300,000)$ 6) Bachelor of Science in Civil Engineering (BSc.
-CE) (locals) 7) Bachelor of Science in Land Management and Valuation (BSc.
-LMV) #0.100 8) Bachelor of Science in Real Estate (Finance and Investment) (BSc.
+Bachelor of Arts in Community and Davelopment Studies (BA.
+CDS) Tshs 1,300,000 5) Bachelor of Arts in Community and Development Studies (BA.
+CDS) Bachelor of Science in Civil Engineering (BSc.
+CE) (locals) 6) 7) Bachelor of Science in Land Management and Valuation (BSc.
+LMV) 8) Bachelor of Science in Real Estate (Finance and Investment) (BSc.
 REFI) \$2,100 9) Bachelor of Science in Property and Facilities Management (BSc.
-PFM) 10) Bachelor of Science in Accounting and Finance (BSc.
+PFM) (foreigners) 10) Bachelor of Science in Accounting and Finance (BSc.
 AF) 11) Bachelor of Science in Quantity Surveying and Construction Economics (BSc QS & CE)